MichaIng/DietPi-Docs/docs/dietpi_docs_todo.md

 Idea:

-- Use tabs in the content area (like there: https://dietpi.com/docs/dietpi-software-desktop/#lxde-ultra-lightweight-desktop) to distinguish between SBC, native PC, VirtualBox,etc. Below the tab area the *First boot on DietPi* section is located.
+- Use tabs in the content area ([like there](https://dietpi.com/docs/dietpi-software-desktop/#lxde-ultra-lightweight-desktop) to distinguish between SBC, native PC, VirtualBox,etc. Below the tab area the *First boot on DietPi* section is located.

 - [x] **ToDo Stephan:** Implement the changed *Installation* structure.